This post was updated on December 1, 2018, for accuracy and comprehensiveness. It was originally published on December 26, 2016.

-One thing we can safely do in 2017 is dump our reliance and our attention on the body mass index (BMI) as means to measure our health.
+One thing we can safely do in 2019 is dump our reliance and our attention on the body mass index (BMI) as a means to measure our health.

 The limitations of using the BMI to guide clinical and fitness decisions have been well documented, and it may be time to just say goodbye to BMI altogether when it comes to making decisions concerning a single individual, as outlined previously in this blog or as highlighted by many others.

-Not having specific detailed insights into your personal body composition may lead to critical errors in assumptions, understanding, and recommendations, which can hinder your reaching a fitness goal.
+Not having specific detailed insights into your personal body composition may lead to critical errors in assumptions, understanding, and recommendations, which can hinder your ability to reach your fitness goal.
 In fact, in some cases, it may even result in serious misdiagnosis, inappropriate treatments, and certainly missed opportunities.

 We all know that besides our appearance, there is a long list of diseases that are obviously associated with obesity, which seems (and we will address this in a minute) to be the thing that is a the top of our minds this time of year.
 The list is long, but certainly includes heart disease, hypertension, cancer, joint problems, dementia, and diabetes.